jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 In the contract body, we define a `tokenCounter` state variable.
 This will provide us with unique, incrementing IDs for tokens as they are minted.
 Solidity automatically initializes all variables to 0, so we don't need to do so explicitly.

-Note the use of [`uint256`](https://docs.soliditylang.org/en/v0.8.2/types.html#integers) as the type for these values: because most of the values we deal with in Solidity programs are monetary, we use unsigned integers to avoid storing negative numbers.
+Note the use of [`uint256`](https://docs.soliditylang.org/en/v0.8.2/types.html#integers) as the type for these values: Because most of the values we deal with in Solidity programs are monetary, we use unsigned integers to avoid storing negative numbers.
 In versions of Solidity before 0.8.0, this sometimes led to dangerous [overflows](https://medium.com/haloblock/unit-underflows-and-overflows-ethereum-solidity-vulnerability-39a39355c422), but [overflow protection is now built into the language](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html).

 Next, we have the `constructor()` method, which calls [a parent constructor](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L44) to define our NFT's name and symbol/stock ticker.